sm634/maximo-agent-starter-kit/README.md

 # Maximo Agent Starter Kit
-A AI Agents template that has tools to complete some operations on Maximo and perform RAG.
+An AI Agents template that has tools to complete some operations on Maximo and perform RAG.

 ## Environment Set-up